The response of the IRGA is calibrated by comparison to ambient CO

 The calibration can be verified with plotting the daily CO time series

-determined from the fast response system together with the CO data
+determined from the fast response system together with the CO

 at 82 m determined from the profiling system.